 these transactions are sent to an address belonging to the same private key (key identifier) that the unspent is associated with*.
 In other words, the node sends a transaction to itself. this causes the node balance to temporarily alternate from available to pending while the automatic transactions are verified by the network. the node can only perform these auto-consumption transactions on unspents related to the active wallet being used by the node.

-*as a note, the decision to send auto-consumption transactions to either the same address that the expired unspent is associated with or to a newly generated address with the same key identifier is determined by a config setting. setting the config to send auto-consumption transactions to the same address that the unspent is associated results in fewer addresses in the wallet and preserves the balance of an address. while this can be preferable from an address organization standpoint, it would cause an address associated with a customer account or invoice to be inappropriately credited over and over, in which case opting to generate a new address each time is preferable.
+* as a note, the decision to send auto-consumption transactions to either the same address that the hibernating unspent is associated with or to a newly generated address with the same key identifier is determined by a config setting. setting the config to send auto-consumption transactions to the same address that the unspent is associated results in fewer addresses in the wallet and preserves the balance of an address. while this can be preferable from an address organization standpoint, it would cause an address associated with a customer account or invoice to be inappropriately credited over and over, in which case opting to generate a new address each time is preferable.

 by forcing the creation of new transactions from aging unspents, all unspents are continuously re-verified by the network.